Pick Your Walk.

 Walk Start point: At the bench at the top of Shore Road by the pond in Bonchurch.
 PO38 1RG

-Walk Finish point: Sea Front at Bonchurch
+Walk Finish point: Sea Front at Bonchurch.

-Pace of Walk: Moderate This walk will follow a moderate pace.
+Pace of Walk: Moderate.
+This walk will follow a moderate pace.

 Facilities:

-• Toilets along route
+• Toilets along the route

 • Rest stops

-• Good walking footwear recommended
+• Good walking footwear is recommended.

 • Takes in coastal scenery

-• There are steps on the route
+• There are steps on the route.

 Nearest Bus Stop (Start & Finish):